-4 surprising hidden spaces to use for storage
+Four surprising hidden spaces to use for storage

-Adding storage to the bathroom
+Tip 1: Adding storage to the bathroom

-Adding storage under stairs
+Tip 2: Adding storage under stairs.

 We built out a wall (to line it up to the other wall) and as a result, created a great storage space under the steps.
 We installed a door, and now it holds my extra party supplies.
 Because we have a staircase that wraps around, it gave us even wider storage than a straight staircase.

-Adding storage to the garage
+Tip 3: Adding storage to the garage.

-We inforced the flooring with 2 x 6 inch studs and added flooring to reinforce the space.
-In a newer home, the house is framed with 2 x 4 inch studs.
-If you want to use an attic space, it needs to be 2 x 6 inch studs.
+We inforced the flooring with 2 x 6-inch studs and added flooring to reinforce the space.
+In a newer home, the house is framed with 2 x 4-inch studs.
+If you want to use attic space, it needs to be 2 x 6-inch studs.
 By reinforcing attic flooring studs in this area, it allowed us to store holiday decorations and other things, like coolers, that we only use seasonally.
-We also installed drop-down steps and flooring, and now it stores a lot of stuff!
+We also installed drop-down steps and flooring, and now it keeps a lot of stuff!

-Adding storage to an unfinished basement
+Tip 4: Adding storage to an unfinished basement

 We added two doors, one for the heater side and one for the hot water heater side.
-By doing this it added a place for long-term storage, room for supplies in there.
+By doing this it added a place for long-term storage, and room for supplies in there.
 We were also able to add a bookshelf to hold books and other reference material.

 When looking for space in your home, make a small hole in the wall and make sure nothing is blocking the space you need.
-There may be wires, piping, and other things behind there that you don't want to cut.
+There may be wires, piping, and other things that you don't want to cut.
 If you see something, patch up the wall and try a different area.
 Always remember to measure twice and cut once before taking action.
 Happy hunting for those hidden storage spaces!

 Visit our other small spaces posts to help you maximize your home with minimal effort.